strimzi/strimzi-kafka-oauth/examples/kubernetes/README.md

 ### Importing example realms

+If you use the `keycloak-postgres.yaml` example with the `keycloak-realms-configmap.yaml` file to provide the mounted realm files, then the realms are imported automatically when the Keycloak is started.

-This step depends on your development environment because we have to build a custom docker image, and deploy it as a Kubernetes pod, for which we have to push it to the Docker Registry first.
+Otherwise, this step depends on your development environment because we have to build a custom docker image, and deploy it as a Kubernetes pod, for which we have to push it to the Docker Registry first.

 First we build the `keycloak-import` docker image: